h42i/hasibot/README.md

 * python-telegram-bot (guess what this does)
 * pyyaml (for parsing the config file)

+Please note that you might want to disable the telegram bots 'privacy mode'!
+Otherwise it only sees direct replys in telegram groups!

 ## Configuration
 The Bot relies on a straight-forward YAML configuration file: